 Long sighted people are known to be at increased risk of developing angle closure.

 People with diabetes may be at increased risk of developing glaucoma, although it is not known whether there is a direct link between the two conditions.
-However, all people with diabetes should have regular routine eye examinations for diabetic eye diseases and glaucoma tests can usually be requested at the same time.
+However, all people with diabetes should have regular routine eye examinations for diabetic eye disease, however, this does not include comprehensive tests for glaucoma, but these can usually be requested at the same time.

 Glaucoma of some type is found in about 2 per cent of the population over the age of 40.
 It can also affect children and young adults, although much less frequently.